This Air Fryer Fried Chicken is golden brown, juicy, and full of flavor, thanks to a simple buttermilk and hot sauce marinade.

 Notes

 - I do not recommend overlapping the chicken pieces in this recipe.
-It’s best to have the chicken spaces in a single layer and not touching.
-That way the air can get around the chicken to crisp it up and give it that nice and crispy golden layer.
+It’s best to have the chicken pieces in a single layer and not touching.
+That way, the air can circulate around the chicken to crisp it and give it a nice, golden crust.

 - Remember to spray lightly with oil.
 The purpose of the oil in this recipe is to cover the dried flour spots.
 Not spraying with oil will have those flour spots tasting like you would imagine they would, dry flour.

-- Some breading will fall of, whether you use the liners or not.
-However, much less breading falls of when using the parchment liners.
+- Some breading will fall off, whether you use the liners or not.
+However, much less breading falls off when using the parchment liners.

-- If using parchment liners, make sure that you place the chicken on top of them before starting the Air Fryer.
+- If using parchment liners, make sure you place the chicken on them before starting the Air Fryer.
 Not doing so will cause the liners to fly into the fan, get caught, and possibly start a fire.

-- Timing will vary depending on Air Fryer brand.
-Use a meat thermometer to ensure your chicken has at least reached a temperature of 165 degrees Fahrenheit.
-My chicken usually reaches 180 degrees or more and is still juicy and deliciousy crsip.
+- Timing will vary depending on the Air Fryer brand.
+Use a meat thermometer to ensure your chicken has reached at least 165 degrees Fahrenheit.
+My chicken usually reaches 180 degrees or higher and remains juicy and deliciously crisp.

 - I use Texas Pete hot sauce in this recipe.
 If you are sensitive to heat or use a spicier brand, reduce the amount of hot sauce.